 Call our team 24/7 at 702-780-0497 to explore your rental options around the Strip with National Charter Bus.

 Around 42 million people visit Las Vegas every year, meaning the Strip sees an exceptional amount of traffic.
 Between the thousands of cars and pedestrians, it's easy for groups to get separated on this bustling 4.2-mile stretch of Las Vegas Boulevard.
-And with so many fellow tourists in the area, traveling around Las Vegas with a big group can be tricky.
+And with so many fellow tourists in the area, Las Vegas group transportation can be tricky.

 Sure, walking The Strip is a large part of the experience, but when you’re traveling with dozens of people or have guests with mobility concerns, walking isn’t always the best option.
 Rather than sweating among the crowds and losing track of people along the way, hop on a climate-controlled charter bus with a personal driver.